sherifmagdy32/gaming_os_tweaker/README.md

 - Create a system restore point
 - If you want apps instalation to be automated, install winget manually <https://github.com/microsoft/winget-cli/releases/> In Assets, Download `.msixbundle` and install it.
 You can improve the `apps/install.cmd` for yourself.
-- In some scripts from `scripts/tweaks` folder, you might need to fill it up manually.
-All should be on top of each script.
-It should be `gpu.cmd`, `network.cmd` and `power.cmd`
+- In some scripts from `scripts/tweaks` folder, you might need to fill it the values from your machine manually.
+It's on top of each script.
+It should be `gpu.cmd`, `network.cmd` and `power.cmd`.
+Instructions are in each file.
 - Run scripts from `scripts/debloat` folder first
 - Run every script as administrator